M-Maahir/GenAI/MY-REPORT.md

 ---

 This report summarizes our work on **automating Requirement Analysis** using **Prompt Engineering** **and its techniques** to improve **documentation retrieval** in a **Discord bot**.
 The results indicate that structured prompts significantly enhance information accuracy and user experience.

+---

+### MAKE YOUR CASE:

+we have made all the changes and preparation asked in the doucment.
+We tried different prompts and parametes for individual templates and reported those which we found gave ideal ouptut.